Genomic & Genetic Testing

 In addition, characteristics in either your, or your family, history may increase the risk of familial cancer, such as:

 - Family history of breast, colon, ovarian, pancreatic or prostate cancer

-Sharing Your Family Health History
+Knowing Your Family History

-A variety of mutations in a normal gene can increase a person’s risk of developing cancer.
-Some mutations that can occur in genes include the following.Gene amplification — An increase in the number of copies of a gene, which is common in cancer cells.
-Some amplified genes may cause cancer cells to grow or become resistant to anticancer drugs.
+Gene amplification: An increase in the number of copies of a gene, which is common in cancer cells.
+Some amplified genes may cause cancer cells to grow or become resistant to anti-cancer drugs.

-Gene deletion — The loss of all or part of a gene.
+Gene deletion: The loss of all or part of a gene.

-Fusion gene — A gene made by joining parts of two different genes.
+Fusion gene: A gene made by joining parts of two different genes.
 Fusion genes, and the fusion proteins that come from them, may be made in the body when part of the DNA from one chromosome moves to another chromosome.
 Fusion proteins produced by this change may lead to the development of some types of cancer.

-Overexpression — Too many copies of a protein or other substance, which may play a role in cancer development.
+Overexpression: Too many copies of a protein or other substance, which may play a role in cancer development.

-Rearrangement — A mutation that occurs in chromosomes where portions of the chromosome are not in order, which creates a new gene (not shown).
+Rearrangement: A mutation that occurs in chromosomes where portions of the chromosome are not in order, which creates a new gene (not shown).